yhoogstrate/fuma/README.md

 #### --strand-specific-matching ####

 FuMa has the built-in option to separate fusion genes based on the predicted strand of the acceptor or donor.
-In the following example we have fusion genes #1 and F2, with exactly the same breakpoints, but the transcripts of the second gene are predicted to have different strands.
+In the following example we have fusion genes #1 and #2, with exactly the same breakpoints, but the transcripts of the second gene are predicted to have different strands.

 	#1:
-	        b1 ->                  <- b2
+	        b1 (+) ->          <- (-) b2
 	        |                         |
 	[ --- Gene A --- ]        [ --- Gene B --- ]

 	#2:
-	        b1 ->                     b2 ->
+	        b1 (+) ->                 b2 (+) ->
 	        |                         |
 	[ --- Gene A --- ]        [ --- Gene B --- ]

-In order to let FuMa consider these fusion as diffirent fusion genes because of the different strands, the user has to enable strand specific matching by including the ```--strand-specific-matching``` argument:
+To let FuMa consider these fusion as distinct fusion genes because of the different strands, the user has to enable strand specific matching by including the ```--strand-specific-matching``` argument:

 	fuma \
 	    --strand-specific-matching \